Spain or Portugal? Which is the best Iberian destination?

-Portugal and Spain are neighbors and rivals since… ever!
+Portugal and Spain have been neighbors and rivals since… ever!
 Besides sharing the Iberian Peninsula, they share many characteristics, history, heritage, and even culture.
-To better understand the differences and similarities, we will compare the countries under the following terms:
+They even divided the world once…

 • Tourist attractions;